pandeykartikey/goto/README.md

     $ goto sample.to

+Scripts can be made executable by adding a suitable shebang line:

+    #!/usr/bin/env goto

 To drop into goto-repl, type `goto`.
+To exit from repl, just type `exit` or `Ctrl + D`.

 ## 5. Syntax